 “I have not looked back,” he said.
 “Now I get to put my own stamp on the business, which has been both fun and fulfilling.
 I had the opportunity to learn from two great leaders who are the majority owners of DCL: David Tu and Norman Tu.
 One was a great operational leader and the other a savvy businessman.
 It is a benefit to learn from their 30+ years of building and running a service business.”

 Two years ago, Dave created a strategic plan to both expand the company’s geographic footprint (opening facilities in both Louisville the Netherlands) and utilizing technology to increase both scale of the business and customer service levels.
 This means doing what’s right for the customer, be it perfect order fulfillment or customizing each of DCL’s customer’s complex projects.

 “We truly believe that our customers are our partners,” he said.
 “We are and will always be a service company first and foremost.”

 However, while Dave doesn’t consider DCL Logistics to be a technology company, he has invested in technology that empowers customers with knowledge and the ability to accomplish tasks faster.

-“We recently launched the eFactory 10 platform and we have a product roadmap to introduce new ground-breaking features that will put more control into our customer’s hands and the right data at their fingertips,” Dave said.
+“We recently launched the eFactory 10 platform, an inventory management and order fulfillment platform, and we have a product roadmap to introduce new ground-breaking features that will put more control into our customer’s hands and the right data at their fingertips,” Dave said.
 “Our goal is to continue give our clients better transparency so they can make better decisions on their business operations.
 At the end of the day, technology will enable our customers to do things faster and more efficiently, but our business still requires us to maintain strong personal communication with every individual customer.
 Our goal is to be a global partner for our Clients without losing that personal touch needed to truly be successful in the ever-changing global marketplace.”